Enhancing Boolean networks with continuous logical operators and edge tuning: Methods

 \subsubsection{Additional features}

-Since $p_{ij}\in [0;1]$, its value can be set to any real number of $[0;1]$.
-However, $p_{ij}$ is a qualitative parameter and rather than requiring to precisely valuate it as in quantitative models, its value is randomly picked in specified intervals of $[0;1]$ from a uniform distribution.
-By the way, this random selection introduces a little of a rudimentary stochasticity, although introducing randomness is not the purpose of this work.
-To do so, $[0;1]$ is split into intervals of truth degrees reflecting various edge reactivities:
+Since $r_{ij} \in [0;1]$, its value can be set to any real number of $[0;1]$.
+However, $r_{ij}$ is a qualitative parameter.
+Rather than requiring it to be precisely valued as in quantitative modeling, its value is randomly picked in specified intervals of $[0;1]$ from a uniform distribution.
+By the way, this random selection introduces a little of a rudimentary stochasticity although introducing randomness is not the purpose of the present work.
+To do so, $[0;1]$ is split into intervals of truth degrees reflecting various subjective valuation of \textit{edge reactivity} expressed by words: \begin{small}

-plus the entire interval $[0;1]$ in case of an undetermined \textit{edge reactivity}.
-For example, $p_{ij}=fast$ means that the value of $p_{ij}$ is randomly picked in $[0.5;0.75]$ from a uniform distribution.
-This random selection occurs before each run and, once selected, the value of $p_{ij}$ remains the same during the run.
-To better approach the behavior of the modeled biological network, replicates are made: $r$ runs are performed and the results are superposed.
-In this work, $r=10$. $q_{ij},x_{i}(k_{0})\in [0;1]$ are subjected to the same replication with the following splits of $[0;1]$:
+\end{small} plus the entire interval $[0;1]$ in case of an undetermined \textit{edge reactivity}.
+For example, $r_{ij}=fast$ means that the value of $r_{ij}$ is randomly picked in $[0.5;0.75]$ from a uniform distribution.

+This random selection occurs before each run and, once selected, the value of $r_{ij}$ remains the same during the run.
+To better approach the behavior of the modeled biological network, replicates are made: $p$ runs are performed and the results are superposed.
+Here, $p=5$. $w_{ij}$ and $x_{i}(k_{0})$ are subjected to the same replication with the following splits of $[0;1]$: \begin{small}